amlanacharya/Agent/module3/lessons/lesson4.2.md

-# Lesson 4.2: Error Handling and Recovery 🛠️
+# 🚀 Module 3: Data Validation with Pydantic - Lesson 4.2: Error Handling and Recovery 🛠️

+## 🎯 Lesson Objectives

+By the end of this lesson, you will:
+- 🔍 Master advanced error handling strategies for validation failures
+- 🧩 Implement error recovery techniques to salvage partial data
+- 🔄 Create user-friendly error messages for better experience
+- 📊 Build a complete form validation system with robust error handling
+- 🛠️ Develop progressive validation for complex data structures

+---

+## 📚 Introduction to Error Handling and Recovery

 <img src="https://github.com/user-attachments/assets/25117f1e-d4cf-40df-8103-2afb4c4ff69a" width="50%" height="50%"/>

-## 📋 Overview

 In this lesson, we'll explore advanced error handling and recovery strategies for validation failures.
 While validation is essential for ensuring data integrity, equally important is how we handle validation errors when they occur.
 Well-designed error handling improves user experience, aids debugging, and makes systems more robust.